loopstudio/loop-studio-guides/javascript/README.md

     }
     ```

-  - Do not use multiple blank lines to pad your code.
+  - Do not use multiple blank lines to pad your code. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

     <!-- markdownlint-disable MD012 -->
     ```javascript